strongloop/strongloop.com2/_posts/2017-05-24-loopback-as-a-service-using-openwhisk.md

 <img class="alignnone wp-image-29295 size-full" src="{{site.url}}/blog-assets/2017/04/Screen-Shot-2017-04-14-at-11.38.24-PM.png" alt="Screen Shot 2017-04-14 at 11.38.24 PM" width="600" height="417" />
 A key thing to observe in the implementation of createModelInstance OpenWhisk action is that it is completely generic and can work for any LoopBack connector.
 In the example above we installed Cloudant connector (step 1) and it worked for Cloudant.
 We can use the same code base and install another connector (ex.
 Redis) and create an OpenWhisk action which can create records in Redis.

-<b>Note:</b> An OpenWhisk action was created for Redis using the above mentioned approached and invoked as follows:
+**Note:** An OpenWhisk action was created for Redis using the above mentioned approached and invoked as follows:

 ```
 curl https://openwhisk.ng.bluemix.net/api/v1/web/sukrishj_dev/demo/createRedisModelInstance.http/AMo7xBkvdF/061d5b185ae2f4e8efdb5dbf315752f4/Accounts -X POST -H 'Content-Type: application/json' -d @model.json